Arcticons-Team/Arcticons-Linux/README.md

 ## Generating the icons

+**Important:** to generate the icons you need to clone the parent repo <https://github.com/Donnnno/Arcticons> with the `--recurse-submodules` argument (or run `git submodule update --init` afterwards) and switch to the `freedesktop-theme folder`.

-The `./generate.sh` script can be used to generate the icons according to the mappings file. it accepts two arguments:
+The `./generate-manual.sh` script can be used to generate the icons according to the mappings file. it accepts two arguments:

 `./generate.sh black/white <stroke thickness>`